Nitazenes

 Nitazenes are a chemically defined class of substances derived from the parent compound nitazene.
 Nitazenes were developed in the second half of the 1950s by the Swiss company Ciba AG as pain-relieving agents.
 They are important as centrally active, selective μ-opioid receptor agonists.
-The high potency of fentanyl (in humans) is matched by only a few nitazenes and surpassed by etonitazene and isotonitazene.
-Due to unacceptable side effects, nitazenes were never included in the pharmacopoeia of human or veterinary medicine.
+The high potency of fentanyl (in humans) is matched by a few nitazenes and surpassed by etonitazene and isotonitazene.
+Nitazenes were never included in the pharmacopoeia of human or veterinary medicine and have not been approved for human use.
 Since 2019, highly potent nitazenes have proliferated as ″new synthetic opioids″ in the North American and European narcotics markets and as such have become a formative component of the opioid epidemic in the United States.
 Overdoses of nitazene opioids have led to several hundred documented fatalities.

+Nomenclature

+Media reports frequently refer to nitazene class opioids simply as "nitazene", but nitazene itself is only around the same potency as morphine and has only rarely been identified as having been sold as a recreational drug.
+References to "nitazene" in the context of drug overdoses or police seizures almost invariably refer instead to one of the more potent analogues, but these are generally regarded as broadly interchangeable, and initial reports often do not identify the particular compound involved.
+Most cases of abuse and overdose are linked to potent derivatives such as metonitazene, protonitazene, isotonitazene, etonitazepyne, and etodesnitazene.